fqantonio/GoingInductive/README.md

 The **main goal** is to understand the impact of the change: from Merriënboer's Inductive Methodology Four Component Instructional (4C/ID) (van Merriënboer, Kirschner, 2007) in a bLearning setting to Direct Instruction (Merrill, 2007).

-The **research questions** that guide this data analysis in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic Results, could be: what impact for this students learning outcomes?
+The **research questions** that guide this analysis in four learning outcomes areas, Learning Transfer, Lab Practice, Social Skills and Academic Results: what impact for this students learning outcomes?
 Who benefits more?
 What are the pros and cons about this methodological decision?
 What are the implications for the stakeholders?

 The **hypothesis** is that this change will have a positive impact in all of the the learning outcomes mentioned, because, it is based on the 4C/ID methodology **'brain friendly'**, that is, they are anchored on Brain Based Learning (BBL), Cognitive Load Theory (CLT), Multi-Intelligence Theory (MIT) and Multimedia Learning (ML), learning theories well established.
 For the stakeholders it will give some guidelines for better support the teaching work, not only in efficiency but also to improve the learning strategies and team work.